-His first book, Colorado Powder Keg: Ski Resorts and the Environmental Movement (University Press of Kansas, 2012), discussed the history of Colorado’s ski industry and the emergence of the postindustrial West, where mountains became more valuable as ski resorts than as rangelands.
+My first book, Colorado Powder Keg: Ski Resorts and the Environmental Movement (University Press of Kansas, 2012), discussed the history of Colorado’s ski industry and the emergence of the postindustrial West, where mountains became more valuable as ski resorts than as rangelands.
 The book was awarded the International Ski History Association's Ullr Award and was runner up for the Western Writers of America's Spur Award in 2013.

-He is currently writing his second book, “The Mountains are Calling Tourists and the Unmaking of Yosemite National Park,” examining the park’s history through visitors’ own experiences, as well as the environmental costs of tourism.
+I am currently writing his second book, “The Mountains are Calling Tourists and the Unmaking of Yosemite National Park,” examining the park’s history through visitors’ own experiences, and the environmental costs of tourism.

-Much of his teaching focuses on the environment and tourism, including courses on the history of outdoor recreation, world environmental history, and American environmental history.
-He remains a dedicated Denver Broncos fan and unapologetic telemark skier.
+Much of my research and teaching focuses on the environment and tourism, including courses on the history of outdoor recreation, world environmental history, and American environmental history.